Efficient Emotion and Speaker Adaptation in LLM-Based TTS via Characteristic-Specific Partial Fine-Tuning: Experiment Setup

-When fine-tuning for domain adaptation, our method and all compared methods follow consistent configurations within the same type of codec language TTS model to ensure a fair comparison.
-The three TTS models are fine-tuned using one of three approaches: partial fine-tuning, full fine-tuning, or other efficient fine-tuning, for 10 epochs.
-To maintain stability during fine-tuning, the learning rates are set to 5\% of the officially reported values used for training from scratch.
-Specifically, the learning rate peaks at 5e-4 for GPT-SoVITS, 1e-4 for CosyVoice, and 2.5e-5 for VALLE-X. The Adam optimizer is utilized, with the learning rate ramping up linearly from 0 to its peak during the first 8\% of training steps, followed by a gradual decay to 0.
-This configuration achieves a balance between effective adaptation and the retention of pre-trained knowledge.
+To ensure a fair comparison, all evaluated fine-tuning strategies (i.e., partial, full, and other parameter-efficient approaches) follow consistent configurations for each respective codec language TTS model.
+The four pre-trained models are fine-tuned on the target domain for 10 epochs.
+To maintain training stability, the peak learning rates are set to approximately 5\% of their official pre-training values: 5e-4 for GPT-SoVITS, 2.5e-5 for VALLE-X, 1e-4 for CosyVoice, and 1e-5 for Fun-CosyVoice3.0.
+We utilize the Adam optimizer, with the learning rate linearly warming up from 0 to its peak over the first 8\% of the training steps before gradually decaying to 0.
+This configuration effectively facilitates target-domain adaptation while mitigating the loss of pre-trained foundational knowledge.